-- In 1879 Walther Fleming, a German anatomist, discovered threadlike structures clearly visible during cell division.
-He called this material chromatin, which was later called chromosomes - Zoologists Oskar Hertwig and Herman Fol first observed the process of fertilization in detail in the early 1880s.
+threadlike structures clearly visible during cell division.

+Zoologists Oskar Hertwig and Hermann Fol first observed the process of fertilization in detail in the early 1880s.
 In 1881, Edward Zacharias showed that chromosomes contained nucleic acids.
 In 1884, Hertwig wrote:

 "nucleic acid is the substance that is responsible not only for fertilization but also for the transmission of hereditary characteristics."